mvolkmann/blog/src/prolog.md

   This error can occur when a goal uses a non-builtin operator that has not been loaded.
   For example, using the `#=` requires loading the `clpz` library.

+- `error(type_error(list,6),must_be/2).`

+  This error can occur when a predicate argument is expected to be a list, but is some other type.
+  For example, this happens when the second argument to `format` is not a list.

 ### GNU Prolog